ahmed1selem/ML1_project/README.md

 1. You have a file named `camera_inference_helper.py` with the same helper functions.
 2. You update the import in `live_inference.py` to use `helper`.

-## Troubleshooting

-- `Missing required file: best_model.pkl`:
-  Run the notebook first to generate model artifacts.
-- `Could not open camera.`:
-  Check camera index (`--camera 0`, `--camera 1`, ...), and close other apps using the camera.
-- Poor prediction stability:
-  Increase `--smooth-window` to reduce per-frame jitter.